shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

     > Business days are from 9:00pm Sunday to 11:59pm Friday ET.

   For more information about content standards for creatives running
-    on the Xandr platform, see [Creative Standards](creative-standards.md).
+    on the Microsoft Advertising platform, see [Creative Standards](creative-standards.md).
 - **Self-Audit** - Classify the creative yourself.

   > [!NOTE]
-  > - Self-auditing may reduce access to inventory outside of the ones you manage or own, as many sellers allow only Xandr audited creatives.
+  > - Self-auditing may reduce access to inventory outside of the ones you manage or own, as many sellers allow only Microsoft Advertising audited creatives.
 For further guidance on self-classifying, see [Self-Auditing Creatives](self-auditing-creatives.md).
   > - You must check the **I confirm compliance** checkbox in order to save the creative.

 - **No Audit** - An unaudited creative can run **only** on your managed